Multipurpose Text Processing Tools

 Regexp field processing

 As seen earlier, awk automatically splits input into fields (based on space/tab/newline characters) which are accessible using $N where N is the field number you need.
-You can use the -F option or FS variable to set a regexp based field separator.
-Use OFS variable to set the output field separator.
+You can use the -F option or assign the FS variable to set a regexp based input field separator.
+Use the OFS variable to set the output field separator.

 $ echo 'goal:amazing:whistle:kwality' | awk -F: '{print $1}'